Omar-zoubi/reading-notes/Reading-notes201/reading05.md

 ![](https://www.codegrepper.com/codeimages/uppercase-tag-in-html.png)
 ### Responding to Users:
 - #### Hover :This is applied when a user hovers over an element with a pointing device such as a mouse.
-- #### Active:This is applied when an element is being activated by a user
+- #### Active: This is applied when an element is being activated by a user
-- #### Focus:This is applied when an element has focus.
+- #### Focus: This is applied when an element has focus.
 Any element that you can interact with, such as a link you can click on or any form control can have focus.

 ***Done by : Omar Al-Zoubi***